Built Bar is a delicious, nutritious snack bar made with natural ingredients and provides up to 17 grams of protein per serving.

 Where to Buy Built Bars

-Built Bars are only available on their site, but the cool thing is that they offer lots of options.
-In addition to 14 flavor choices, customers can order either an 18-box of one flavor, a mixed box of 9 flavors, or a build-your-own box with 3 flavors of your choosing.
+Built Bars are only available on the company’s official website, but the cool thing is that they offer lots of options.
+In addition to 18 flavor choices, you can order either an 18-box of one flavor, a mixed box of all of the flavors, or a build-your-own box with three flavors of your choosing.

 Are Built Bars Healthy?

 Overall, Built Bars are healthy.
 They are low in fat and sugar and high in protein.
 For 110 calories, we like the macro ingredient profile (15G protein, 4G fat, and 7G net carbs).
 We really appreciated the fact that Built Bars aren’t loaded with sugar like many other “health” bars on the market.

 Of course, these protein bars do not replace a healthy diet.
 You should not use Built Bars to replace meals.
 Built Bars are a great snack to hold you over between meals.
 They can also be an excellent option for satiating a sweet tooth when you would otherwise go for an unhealthy dessert like a candy bar.

 Who is Built Bar Best for?

 Built Bar is good for anyone who works out or needs a quick snack or meal.
 Built Bars are not safe for vegans and vegetarians, those who need kosher or halal foods, and those who are sensitive or allergic to milk products.
 Aside from those restrictions, Built Bar is safe for most people and even for diabetics.